marmer/hamcrest-matcher-generator/README.md

 ### Changelog
 This project uses semantic versioning.
 See https://semver.org/

-#### 1.3.0
+### Incomming
+* A little more logging

+### 3.1.0
-* Support for Matcher-Generation for Interfaces
+* Added errorlogging for (some) code errors

+### 3.0.1
+* Bigfix: useless class compilation at the end of the generation process removed.

+### 3.0.0
+* Matchers generated with the package naming strategy will and with the postfix "Matcher" again.

 ### 2.0.0
 * Support for multiple inner classes with the same name added by using different naming strategies.
 For backwart compatibility use <namingStrategy>PLAIN</namingStrategy> which is the old strategy

-### 3.0.0
-* Matchers generated with the package naming strategy will and with the postfix "Matcher" again.

-### 3.0.1
-* Bigfix: useless class compilation at the end of the generation process removed.

-### 3.1.0
+### 1.3.0
-* Added errorlogging for (some) code errors
+* Support for Matcher-Generation for Interfaces

 ### Planed for future releases and known issues
 * Naming Strategy for classnames instead of package names